tharittk/cs140e-24win/labs/1-compile/README.md

                 return;
             }
             /* foo.c end */
+			None. lock and cnt is static and bar() may access it.
+			Currrently, the bar definition is opaque so the compiler must be conservative.
+If it can prove that bar does not access lock or cnt.
+It may optimize this away (but not guarantee).
+			Imagine that some parts of the program may have the access to the pointer of lock and/or count (not lock and count directly because they are static).
+In this case, changes at these memory locaitons are observable.

    2. The compiler analyzes `foo` in isolation, can it reorder or remove any of the following assignments?